silasbue/A2-DS/README.md

 ## c) How do you handle message re-ordering?

+Re-ordering is when the messages don't arrive in the same order, which they were sent.
+This can cause problems in multiple cases.
+One example is if a web server sends an html file to a client.
+If this message is split up into fragments, reordered and then assembled in an incorrect order, this would lead to big problems.
 We dont handle message re-ordering, since we only send one message at a time.
+This message also won't be split into fragments, which therefore can't be re-ordered.

 ## d) How do you handle message loss?

+Message loss is when a message is sent, but never gets received.
+The problems with this are obvious.
+This can be caused by multiple things.
+Device failures, connection loss (physical and wireless), etc. Here it is important that a system won't wait forever until a message arrives, since if the message is lost, the system will halt forever.
 We dont handle message loss, since we have simulated this part of the process.

 ## e) Why is the 3-way handshake important?